pingcap/docs-cn/dev/reference/tools/tidb-binlog/binlog-slave-client.md

 Currently, two examples are provided:

-* Using Driver to synchronize data to MySQL.
+* Using Driver to replicate data to MySQL.
 This example shows how to convert a binlog to SQL
 * Using Driver to print data

 > **Note:**